pixelgrade/rosa-lite/readme.txt

 == Description ==

 Rosa Lite is the free version of Rosa, the #1 best selling restaurant WordPress theme, built to help small businesses shape an appealing online experience.
-It’s packed with a parallax effect to grab attention, an online food menu so people can discover your offering, an easy to customize interface without using code, and a responsive design to address people on the go.
+It's packed with a parallax effect to grab attention, an online food menu so people can discover your offering, an easy to customize interface without using code, and a responsive design to address people on the go.
-This theme’s versatility allows it to be used in a wide range of industries, making it the perfect theme if you own a business.
+This theme's versatility allows it to be used in a wide range of industries, making it the perfect theme if you own a business.
-No matter if it’s a restaurant, beauty salon, house rental, hotel, coffee shop, or any other type of small business, this theme will fit your needs perfectly.
+No matter if it's a restaurant, beauty salon, house rental, hotel, coffee shop, or any other type of small business, this theme will fit your needs perfectly.

 == Installation ==